Vatican Cancels Public Advent and Christmas Liturgies Amid COVID Surge

 The present Code of Canon Law and the Catechism of the Catholic Church also reiterate the importance of the Sunday obligation, with the catechism calling it the “foremost holy day of obligation in the universal Church.”

-“Christ told us, ‘Give to God what is God, and to Caesar what is Caesar’s,’ and the commandment to love God above all, and to keep the Sabbath as a part of one's worship, remain forever valid,” stressed Dominican Father Ezra Sullivan, professor of moral theology at the Pontifical University of St. Thomas Aquinas in Rome.
+“Christ told us, ‘Give to God what is God's, and to Caesar what is Caesar’s,’ and the commandment to love God above all, and to keep the Sabbath as a part of one's worship, remain forever valid,” stressed Dominican Father Ezra Sullivan, professor of moral theology at the Pontifical University of St. Thomas Aquinas in Rome.
 “No civil power has the right wholly to stop a Christian from worshipping God,” he added, “and Christians should not obey unreasonable commands in that regard.

 “Because the sacraments, especially holy Mass, are the highest forms of worshiping God, Catholics should always strive to participate personally and physically in holy Mass on Sundays, for this is an obligation, a right to be exercised, and a gift to be enjoyed,” he said.